HMR1200 - Electric trowel Vevor - Free user manual and instructions

 WARNING

 Engine components can generate extreme heat.
-To prevent burns, DO NOT touch these areas while the engine is running or immediately at operating.
+To prevent burns, DO NOT touch these areas while the engine is running or immediately after operation.

 NEVER operate the engine with the muffler removed.